-- a.
-Documentation of Anticipated Benefit to Qualified Opportunity Zones (if applicable).
-As is mentioned above, OJP will, as appropriate, give priority consideration in award decisions to applications that propose projects that will likely enhance public safety in federally designated Qualified Opportunity Zones (QOZs).
-Each applicant proposing a project it anticipates will likely enhance public safety in one or more QOZs should provide a sufficient narrative explanation in order for OJP to identify clearly the public safety benefit the applicant anticipates that its project will have on a specified QOZ(s).
-The narrative and the list of impacted QOZs (by census track number) must be included as an attachment that is clearly labeled as addressing QOZs.
-The applicant may also include tables, charts, graphs, or other relevant illustrations that may be useful in comprehending the manner in which the proposed project is anticipated to benefit a QOZ(s). - b.
-Documentation of Rural Challenges (if applicable).
-As is mentioned above, OJP will, as appropriate, give priority consideration in award decisions to applications that address the specific challenges that rural communicates face.
-Each applicant proposing a project to receive priority consideration under the rural priority, should provide a sufficient narrative to include what makes the geographic service area rural (using U.S. Census or other appropriate government data), how isolated the area is from needed services, and how they will address specific challenges in rural communities.
-The narrative must be included as an attachment that is clearly labeled as addressing rural challenges.
+c.
+Documentation of Enhanced Public Safety in Qualified Opportunity Zones (if applicable)

+As is mentioned above, OJP will give priority consideration in award decisions to designated Qualified Opportunity Zones (QOZs).
+Each applicant proposing to receive priority consideration under the under the Qualified Opportunity Zones priority should provide a sufficient narrative explanation in order for OJP to identify clearly the public safety benefit the applicant anticipates that its project will have on a specified QOZ(s).
+The narrative and the list of affected QOZs (by census tract number) must be included as an attachment that is clearly labeled as addressing QOZs.
+The applicant may also include tables, charts, graphs, or other relevant illustrations that may be useful in comprehending the manner in which the proposed project is anticipated to benefit a QOZ(s).

-- a.
-Timeline/Project Plan outlining key tasks, benchmarks, and persons or entities responsible. - b.
-Memorandum of Understanding (MOU) should contain the following elements: - Purpose of the MOU.
+d.
+Memorandum of Understanding (MOU) should contain the following elements:

+- Purpose of the MOU.
 The statement of purpose should describe the agencies or organizations that are entering into the partnership, the purpose of the partnership, and the effective date of the agreement.
 The effective date of the agreement must cover the term of the award or contain language regarding the annual renewal of the agreement through the term of the award. - Description of partner roles and responsibilities.
 This description must include the roles and responsibilities of the school, the school district, and the law enforcement agency, and each partner should be specifically listed within the document.
 This document should also include any budget information, such as specific funds allocated to other partners, and for the stated purpose. - Signatures.
-The MOU must be signed and dated by both the lead law enforcement agency leadership (i.e., police chief or sheriff) and the school official(s) who will have general educational oversight and decision-making authority (i.e., board of education chairperson, superintendent, or school principal) regarding this project.
+The MOU must be signed and dated by both the lead law enforcement agency leadership (i.e., police chief or sheriff) and the school official(s) who will have general educational oversight and decision-making authority (i.e., board of education chairperson, superintendent, or school principal) regarding this project. - e.
+Timeline/Project Plan outlining key tasks, benchmarks, and persons or entities responsible.